 The District maintains more than 12,000 computers for students and staff.
 Technology equipment is replaced when the functionality requires it, not based on a set time period.
 The District embarked on a 1:1 student computer initiative in the summer of 2016.
-The District maintains approximately 145 buses and 18 vans that transport the District's students over 2 million miles per year.
-The District also transports approximately 1,800 non-public students each year.
+The District maintains approximately 133 buses and 18 vans that transport the District's students over 1.8 million miles per year.
+The District also transports approximately 1,700 non-public students each year.
+The District purchased 10 propane-powered buses during the fiscal year with the assistance of grant funding.